nark/magicbox/README.md

 ![case](md/devices.png)
 *Devices list*

+Watts, volts and amperes of devices can be configured in order to estimate an electical consumption of a room, by relying on enabled scenarios.

 #### GPIO setup

 The GPIO setup of devices can be a little tricky because you have to carefully track what GPIO pin of the Raspberry Pi is used and for what device.